KHUSHBU777/KHUSHBU777/README.md

 - 👋 Hi, I’m KHUSHBU
-- 👀 I’m interested in programming and analyse data
+- 👀 I am detail-oriented and an Aspiring Data Analyst with a strong background in Statistical Analysis and Data Visualization.
+Proficient in using tools like Power BI, Excel, Python, SQL,
-- 🌱 I’m currently learning Data mining, ract native
+- 🌱 I’m currently learning Snowflake and Hadoop
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me kt201415@gmail.com

 <!---
 KHUSHBU777/KHUSHBU777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.